uchhatre/docker-swiv/README.md

 ```

-2) If you supply only druid host, the container will attemp port 8082 for druid broker
+2) If you supply only druid host, the container will attempted port 8082 for druid broker

 ```
 docker run -d -e "DRUID_BROKER_HOST=192.168.1.156"  -p 9090:9090 uchhatre/druid-pivot-swiv:latest